meetsmore/nittei/README.md

 just dev
 ```

-There are a few environment variables that can be used to control the server
+There are a few environment variables that can be used to control the server, see `crates/utils/src/config.rs` for more details.

-- `DATABASE_URL` allows to specify the database the server should use
-- `NITTEI_PORT` allows to specify the port to be used by the server
-- `ACCOUNT_API_KEY` is going to create an `Account` (if it does not already exist) during
-  server startup with the given key. `Account`s act as tenants in the server, and it is possible to create multiple `Account`s by using the `CREATE_ACCOUNT_SECRET_CODE` which you can provide as an environment variable.

 Quick example of how to create and query a user